raiden-network/raiden/docs/red_eyes_mainnet_tutorial.rst

 Depositing tokens
 =================
-If we are spending more tokens than we are receiving and hence depleting our channels, it it possible to "top up" channels.
+If we spend more tokens than we receive and hence deplete our channels, it it possible to "top up" channels.
 For this we need the token address and the partner address:

 .. http:example:: curl wget httpie python-requests